relaxdiego/relaxdiego.github.com/_posts/2021-05-14-rediscovering-devops.md

 ---

-*This article attempts to cut through the cruft and re-discover what it really means to practice DevOps principles in your organization.
+*This article attempts to cut through the cruft and re-discover what it really means to practice DevOps in your organization.
 It does this by reviewing the three principles of DevOps: systems throughput, fast feedback, and continuous learning.
-It further re-inforces these principles with two tried and tested engineering concepts: Theory of Constraints and Control Theory.*
+It further re-inforces these principles with two tried and tested engineering concepts: The Theory of Constraints and Control Theory.*